-I have a confession to make: up until a month ago I was a surgical virgin, never having experienced anything more intrusive than the extraction of four unwanted wisdom teeth.
+I have a confession to make: up until a month ago I was a surgical virgin, never having experienced anything more intrusive than four unwanted wisdom teeth removal Boise.
 Which meant that when I signed up to have operations on both my hands I didn’t have a clue what was in store, but comforted myself with what I’d always told patients: that it was just a small operation, done under local anaesthetic and over in less than twenty minutes, so there was nothing very much to be concerned about.

 What I didn’t know was quite how frustrating it is to have your hands out of action.
 There are irritating things, like not being able to cut up your own food; logistically challenging things, like getting out of a bath; and downright undignified things, of which I’ll say no more, other than acknowledging that access to a bidet can come in handy.

 None of these things will, thankfully, last too long in my case, but this minor foray into the post-operative world has at least got me thinking.
 Thinking about what it must be like to be old, when the problems I’ve encountered, oh so briefly, are a constant given, and thinking too about how easily and thoughtlessly doctors, nurses, and other health professionals use the word just in everyday conversation with patients.
 As in ‘you just need a scan /some blood tests/ to see a specialist, and it’ll just hurt a little/ take a couple of weeks/ be a matter of time’.
 As if patients were somehow too stupid to realise that tests are ordered and referrals made precisely because something rather worrying might be going on, and as if coping with all but the most minor of illnesses were ever anything other than hard, and sometimes even life changing, work.